-This summer, Elements Theatre Company presents a selection of Alan Bennett’s Talking Heads.
+Elements Theatre Company presented a selection of Alan Bennett’s Talking Heads.
 An award-winning series of solo pieces, Talking Heads are considered a classic of contemporary drama, universally hailed for its combination of razor-sharp wit and deeply felt humanity.
 In Bed Among the Lentils, a vicar’s wife discovers a semblance of happiness with an Indian shop owner.
 A man’s life begins to unravel when he discovers his aging mother has rekindled an old flame in A Chip in the Sugar and in A Lady of Letters, a busybody pays a price for interfering in her neighbor’s life.
-Brilliantly funny, revealing and gritty, these three snapshots are a riveting observation of humanity in all its humor and tragedy.
+Brilliantly funny, revealing, and gritty, these three snapshots are a riveting observation of humanity in all its humor and tragedy.

 Alan Bennett is highly regarded as one of the finest playwrights in Britain.
 Best-known for The Madness of King George III (1991) and The History Boys (2004) it was Talking Heads, originally created for BBC Television in 1987, that earned him the first of six Laurence Olivier Awards and made him a household name.